 Cesarean or Labor?
 Surgery or Nature?
 Women today are more often told that a cesarean is the safest option for them.
 Whether presented as an absolute or “as needed”, the given reasons for a surgical birth, cesarean section, are becoming so common that it can be a challenge to discern whether or not the surgery is medically necessary for an individual person.

 If you have been offered or advised to have a cesarean for this pregnancy

 Find out if there is any reason you couldn’t give labor a chance.
-Is your and your baby’s health allow the start of spontaneous labor, whether at 39 or 42 weeks gestation?
+Will your health and your baby’s health allow the start of spontaneous labor, whether at 39 or 42 weeks gestation?
 Spontaneous labor offers some benefits to the baby.
 If labor doesn’t begin on its own, induction at 42 weeks or more weeks has been the common course.
 Going for a cesarean at 40 weeks fits into the new obstetrical model for which hospital administrators demand a high cesarean rate from their doctors.
 Even when labor begins on its own, it may end with a cesarean, but when both mother and baby are otherwise healthy, the benefits of beginning labor may decrease some of the effects of a cesarean on breathing difficulties or unexpected premature delivery.

 If you are healthy, then the ethical response to research on induction and repeat cesarean is to let labor begin spontaneously.

 Lamaze’s advice is evidence-based.
 Watch their video on letting labor begin on its own here.